Rent your very own Mediterranean paradise

 Kas

-Kas, with its Greek amphitheatre, is larger than Kalkan and is a local administrative centre.
-It has charming lanes, lots of old Ottoman Greek houses, shops and restaurants.
+Kas is larger than Kalkan and is a local administrative centre.
+It has charming lanes, an early Roman amphitheatre, lots of old Ottoman Greek houses, shops and restaurants.
 Its harbour is filled with boats.
 Kas is known for its Friday market.

 Kas is reached by a stunning 30-minute drive from Kalkan, passing by Kaputas beach (10 minutes).